Thomas McGaughey: New York Giants (second stint) (2018–2023)

 On February 11, 2018, McGaughey returned to the New York Giants as special teams coordinator.

 In his first season, the Giants' special teams finished 28th in the league.
 The 2023 season saw the unit decimated by injuries: kicker Graham Gano was placed on injured reserve in November after missing 35% of his field goal attempts for the season, Randy Bullock injured his hamstring on December 17, and Cade York injured his quad in practice before appearing in a game, forcing the team to sign Mason Crosby.
 McGaughey was fired on January 8, 2024.

 Tampa Bay Buccaneers (2024–present)

-On February 7, 2024, McGaughey was hired by the Tampa Bay Buccaneers as their special teams coordinator for the 2024 season.
+On February 7, 2024, McGaughey was hired by the Tampa Bay Buccaneers as their special teams coordinator.
+On January 8, 2026, McGaughey was fired by Tampa Bay.

 Personal life

-McGaughey married Erika and they have three children, son Thomas McGaughey III, daughter Taylor, and son Trent.
+McGaughey is divorced and he has three children, son Thomas McGaughey III, daughter Taylor, and son Trent.

 In May 2020, he was diagnosed with periampullary cancer.